izumi02-ui/Nexus-AI-Discord-Bot/README.md

-# 🌌 Project Nexus
+# 馃寣 Project Nexus

 **An AI companion for Discord that would rather say *"I could not verify that"* than guess.**

 It runs on free or local models, and the guarantee comes from the pipeline around the model - not from the model itself.

-`Nexus 2.0.0-alpha.2` · Python 3.11 · discord.py · FastAPI · SQLite
+`Nexus 2.0.0-alpha.2` 路 Python 3.11 路 discord.py 路 FastAPI 路 SQLite

 ---